to the one who is in a season of spiritual deadness

 I’m not sure if you can relate, but sometimes life just hits you with a giant rock outta nowhere, leaving your face smushed in the dirt and the wind knocked out of you.

-Sometimes we go through seasons of confusion, seasons of brokenness, seasons of loss.
-Sometimes we go through seasons of spiritual deadness.
+Sometimes we go through seasons of confusion, seasons of brokenness, and seasons of loss.
+Sometimes we go through seasons of spiritual deadness where we feel super far from God and have no motivation to seek Him.
 And we have no idea what to do about it.

 And He had an inside tip that Bugs Bunny was about to die!